 Some cat experts compare a 1-year-old cat to teenhood in humans, and others call it the “junior” stage.
 As Arnold Plotnick, DVM, explains, “I see many cats that are 12 to 18 months old, and while not technically ‘kittens,’ they’ve still got that wild and crazy streak that makes me reluctant to label them as ‘adults.’”

-As your cat enters this exciting new phase, slightly adjust his care to best meet his needs.
+As your cat enters this interesting new phase, slightly adjust his care to best meet his needs.
 Read on to learn what to expect at your 1-year-old cat’s annual vet visit, how you can feed your 1-year-old cat the best possible diet, effective ways to corral your cat’s bursts of energy and more.

 When your cat nears his first birthday, schedule a checkup with the veterinarian.
 At this visit, your vet will likely recommend transitioning to an annual veterinary visit schedule and will perform a “well check,” thoroughly examining your cat for any signs of illness.
 Your vet probably will also recommend that you schedule an annual dental cleaning for your 1-year-old pet and will administer any updates or “boosters” to your cat’s vaccinations.
 If your cat has not yet been spayed or neutered, consider these surgeries now to prevent medical issues related to the reproductive organs (as well as unwanted litters of kittens).

 At your cat’s one-year checkup, mention any changes in your pet’s behavior or habits, as these can indicate health issues.
 A healthy, 1-year-old cat retains much of the youthful characteristics of a kitten, including curiosity about his surroundings and a love of play.
 If your normally outgoing cat has recently become withdrawn, your vet will want to know.

 Adult food formulas